kiananvari/MNIST-Classification-using-PyTorch/README.md

-# MNIST image classification using HMM
+# MNIST image classification using PyTorch

 Welcome to the Workshop Repository!
 This repository serves as a comprehensive resource for learning various aspects of Python, NumPy, Pandas, and PyTorch.
 It includes tutorials and code examples to help you understand and apply these technologies effectively.